top of page

 Your course handicap varies from course to course and from one set of tees to another.
 For example, if you have an 17.3 Handicap Index, then your course handicap at Audubon would be a 18 from the White tees, 16 from the White/Gold combo tees, 14 from the Gold tees, and 7 from the Red tees.

-When playing in a competition, whether an Audubon Club event or just a casual Sunday round with buddies for a pop, the course handicap levels the playing field between players, regardless of which tees each of you are playing from.
+When playing in a competition, the course handicap levels the playing field between players, regardless of which tees each of you are playing from.
 Note that in such a competition, if there are players with handicaps of, say, 8, 10, 11, and 17, then everyone "plays off the lowest handicap," which means those players get 0, 2, 3, and 9 strokes, respectively.
 So, if you look at the scorecard, the player getting 9 strokes, will get 1 stroke on the hardest 9 holes, which are listed on the scorecard as holes ranked 1 thru 9.

 In terms of entering a score into the GHIN system, it is best/easiest to enter your full score hole-by-hole.
 That is, if you took 13 strokes on a hole, enter the 13 - the GHIN system will reduce that to the correct value for purposes of correctly computing your Handicap Index.
 This avoids most common errors.
 Similarly, if you pick up during a hole, you must record your most likely score for that hole, even if it is in double digits.